About

 WHAT YOU WILL SEE AT FORT WAYNE REGIONAL MAKER FAIRE – Powered by TekVenture

-History of Maker Faire:
+About Maker Faire:

 Maker Faire is the Greatest Show (and Tell) on Earth—a family-friendly showcase of invention, creativity and resourcefulness, and a celebration of the Maker movement.
 It’s a place where people show what they are making, and share what they are learning.

-Makers range from tech enthusiasts to crafters, educators, tinkerers, hobbyists, engineers, artists, science clubs, students, authors, and commercial exhibitors.
+Makers range from tech enthusiasts to crafters to homesteaders to scientists to garage tinkerers.
 They are of all ages and backgrounds.
-Maker Faire’s mission is to entertain, inform, connect and inspire these thousands of Makers and aspiring Makers.
+The aim of Maker Faire is to entertain, inform, connect and grow this community.

 About MAKE Magazine:

 MAKE is the first magazine devoted entirely to Do-It-Yourself (DIY) technology projects.
 MAKE unites, inspires, informs, and entertains a growing community of resourceful people who undertake amazing projects in their backyards, basements, and garages.
 MAKE celebrates your right to tweak, hack, and bend any technology to your will.
+Subscribe here.